Walks

 WalkID: 5609

-5 May (Mon) 2025: SPRINGWOOD (E) General Meeting Supper catering by Thais River trip in Peruvian Amazon.
+5 May (Mon) 2025: SPRINGWOOD (E) General Meeting Supper catering by Thais Presentation: Vic Giniunas will be showing photos and movie of his 22 day journey down the Samiria River in the Peruvian Amazon by dugout canoe.
 Limit: 8.
 Map: Springwood.

 WalkID: 5603

 9 May (Fri) 2025: CENTENNIAL GLEN BLACKHEATH (EM) Drive to Centennial Glen Rd and walk the link track to pick up the track down Centennial Glen with a short detour to see the views from Fort Rock.
 This track is very eroded in the upper section but we'll take it slowly.
 Walk behind a lovely waterfall and then continue down to the bottom with a look into an amazing little canyon.
 The bottom waterfall is really beautiful.
 This last section has steep steps with handrails but is optional.
 Returning part way up, we'll walk along the climbers' cliffs of Walls Ledge and return to the cars.
 About 5 km.
 Great views into the Megalong Valley.
+Depending on conditions we'll probably reverse the walk for better views.
+For those who want more we can drive to Hargreaves Lookout for lunch and more views and a short walk out to a very old lookout.
 This walk has everything all done at a pace to suit slower walkers.
 Limit: 15.
 Map: Katoomba.

 WalkID: 5548